Sugar Town (film): Production

 This movie was written and filmed in less than six months, so quickly that Lucinda Jenney's actual pregnancy, which Allison Anders and Kurt Voss had written into their script, was still ongoing when she played the part.
-The filmmakers may have found such spontaneity liberating, but it harmed their project as much as helped it.

 Reception

 Sugar Town received generally mixed reviews from critics.
 Review aggregator Rotten Tomatoes gives the film an approval rating of 67%, based on 24 reviews, with an average rating of 6.18/10.
 In Roger Ebert's review, he states, "The movie is not profound or tightly plotted or a 'statement,' nor should it be.
 It captures day-to-day drifting in a city without seasons, where most business meetings are so circular and unfocused it's hard to notice when they stop resulting in deals and simply exist for their own sake."